Introduction

 \end{eqnarray*}

-Out of the blue, consider a line passing through the points \( (a,\, f(a)) \) and \( (a + h,\, f(a + h)) \) (blue line in Figure 1).
+Suddenly, let’s consider a straight line passing through the point \( (a,\, f(a)) \) and the point \( (a + h,\, f(a + h)) \) (the blue line in Figure 1).
 The slope of this line is

 \frac{f(a + h)\, – f(a)}{h}\tag{1}